Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 if quick_check() or expensive_check():
     print("At least one check passed")
 ```
-**Explanation:** Python uses short-circuit evaluation - it stops checking conditions as soon as the result is determined.
+ Python uses short-circuit evaluation - it stops checking conditions as soon as the result is determined.

 ### Avoiding Common Mistakes